 - If the prerequisites check fails, the installer provides you with more information.
 Review the information, and then click Exit.
 Correct any prerequisite requirements before running the installation again. - If the prerequisite check is successful, the Prerequisite check dialog briefly appears, then closes and the NES Setup wizard opens.
 See the Configuring NES Services section for information on the installation wizard.

-The following figure shows the Prerequisites Check dialog, when the prerequisite check detects that the installer was not run with a domain user.
+The following figure shows the Prerequisites Check dialog.

 Figure 8: Prerequisites Check Dialog